 3. Red Moon – Benjamin Percy

 This is not a book about the Communist Moon invading Earth.
 However, it’s pretty neat, since Red Moon is kinda like True Blood… but for werewolves!
 There will be politics, there will be action, and the opening chapter takes place on a flight, putting your own experiences with airborne annoyances into sharp contrast!
-This is a weighty tome, best suited for a long flight or a terrible case of delayed flight.
+This is a weighty tome, best suited for a long flight or a terrible case of a delayed flight.

 2. Chapo Guide to Revolution – Chapo Trap House

-Fully titled Chapo Guide to Revolution: A Manifesto Against Logic, Facts, and Reason,’this is a book for those who want a refreshing take on modern politics and world in general.
+Fully titled Chapo Guide to Revolution: A Manifesto Against Logic, Facts, and Reason, this is a book for those who want a refreshing take on modern politics and world in general.
 With a title like that, there could be no other way.
 It’s a light read, all in all (unlike many other manifestos), but it might leave you angry enough to punch a plane window out.
 Please don’t do that.

 1. Train Dreams – Denis Johnson

 Trains are the kings of public transportation.
 And Train Dreams is one of those kingly books.
 Starting with an orphan getting a train lift to 1893’s Idaho, the book follows his journey through life.
-Memorable for its plausibly-folksy language and stark contrast between civilisation and wilderness, it’s an awesome book to read.
+Memorable for its plausibly-folksy language and the stark contrast between civilization and wilderness, it’s an awesome book to read.

 And as I have previously mentioned, all of these books will serve you good if you fall prey to delayed flights, cancelled flights of overbooking.
 Crack open one of these tomes to make the wait at the airport a lot more bearable.
 However, don’t forget that you might be eligible for flight compensation!
 Fill out a form on Skycop.com and relax with a good book!